Just like attractions at Walt Disney World, character meet & greets aren’t all made with the same attention to detail to creating magical experiences.

 MARY POPPINS

 This is simple: she doesn’t have a photopass photographer due to the limited rights for the character in the parks.
-She’s portraying Julie Andrews, which is why you’ll never Giselle from Enchanted.
+She’s portraying Julie Andrews, which is why you’ll never see Giselle from Enchanted.

 PETE’S SILLY SIDESHOW